josbmenm/Aven/ui-library/README.md

 # Ono food component library

 - This UI Library is a set of cross-platform components capable of render on iOS, Android and web almost with the identical API.
-- there are 3 type of components: `Primitives` or `literal`, `Layout` or `position` and `Context`.
+- there are 5 type of components: `Primitives`, `literal`, `Composite`, `Layout` & `Context`.

-- Primitives:
+## Primitives

+- React Native (web) components.
+- this are the components that we use to apply any styles.
+- Not exported, used internally ONLY.
+- the only type of component that CAN accept the `style` prop

+## Literals

-  _ basic components anyone can use (text, headings, buttons…) _ this are the typo of components that an end user would use quite often.
+- basic components anyone can use (text, button, input, …)
+- this are the type of components that an end user would use quite often.
+- this is the base component that users will need to create custom components
+- this components accept a special `theme` prop.
+This prop allows the literal component to _override_ theme values consumed by itself.
+- this components can have special values in the theme, for example (buttonColor, buttonBackground, textColor).
+That way it would be easier to component comsumers to override certain values on their custom components

+### Literal components Examples

+- Button
+- Input
+- Link
+- Text
+- Image
+- Input
+- Label
+- ...

+## Composite Components

+### Composite components examples

+- Row
+- Section
+- Column
+- Heading
-- Layout:
+- ...

+## Layout

-  _ responsable of layout and spacing of the primitive components _ very tied to what and what’s not possible to apply
+- responsable of layout and spacing of the literal or composite components
+- very tied to what and what’s not possible to apply

+### Layout component Examples

+- Spacing
+- Stack (horizontal prop)
+- ...

+---

+## Context

+- Components that change theme values to all the underlying components (all children).

+### Context components Examples

+- Context (default)
+- ColorInvert
+- Scale
-- Context:
+- ...
-  _ components in charge of modifying and changing theme context with the new values passed to override.
-  _ this components can be composable and uses component composition to share the new theme passed to its children.

-- MUST: accessibility to all the components, specially the ones that needs to follow a certain value on our themes.
+---

+---

 ## Theme